"Great souls have the will, the weak ones go on wishing"

 Here is Collegeboard's explanation of what you will encounter on the test:

-If you are a college student, the universities in Chicago offer a range of Chinese classes!
+If you are a college student, the universities in Chicago offer a range of Chinese lessons!

 At the University of Chicago, you can take a BA in Chinese Studies.